 In February 2013, the FASB issued guidance on the Reporting of Amounts Reclassified out of Accumulated Other Comprehensive Income.
 The guidance requires that companies present either in a single note or parenthetically on the face of the financial statements, the effect of significant amounts reclassified from each component of accumulated other comprehensive income based on its source (e.g., the release due to cash flow hedges from interest rate contracts) and the income statement line items affected by the reclassification (e.g., interest income or interest expense).
 If a component is not required to be reclassified to net income in its entirety (e.g., the net periodic pension cost), companies would instead cross reference to the related footnote for additional information (e.g., the pension footnote).
 This guidance is effective for fiscal and interim reporting periods beginning after December 15, 2012.
-The adoption of this guidance is not expected to have a material effect on the Company's consolidated financial statements.
+The Company adopted this guidance in the first quarter of 2013.
+There was no material impact as a result of this.